gatsbyjs/gatsby/docs/contributing/gatsby-docs-translation-guide.md

 #### Check "allow edits from maintainers"

-Contributors should check "allow edits from maintainers" when making PRs.
+Contributors should check "allow edits from maintainers" when making Pull Requests (PRs).
 This will [allow maintainers to make changes](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/allowing-changes-to-a-pull-request-branch-created-from-a-fork) directly to a PR branch created from a fork.
 Maintainers can add these instructions to a PR template to serve as a reminder to contributors.

 #### Set up a review process